Developmental Language Disorder – Increasing Our Awareness

-Developmental Language Disorder (DLD) is a neurobiologically-based communication disorder that interferes with the development of language.
+Developmental Language Disorder (DLD) is a common communication disorder that interferes with the development of language.
+It is a neurobiologically-based disorder, which means it is caused by differences in the brain or nervous system (the spinal cord and nerves).

-It’s a ‘hidden disability’.
+DLD is a ‘hidden disability’.
 You can’t look at someone and see their DLD.
-But DLD has enormous knock-on effects.
+But it has enormous knock-on effects.
+It can affect social and emotional well-being as well as success at school and work.

-For too many people with DLD, what you do see, over time, are the accruals of the disadvantages DLD causes: low attainment and employment, poverty, isolation, confusion, homelessness, crime, and ensuing mental health challenges.
+For too many people with DLD, what you do see, over time, are the build-up effects of the disadvantages DLD causes: low attainment and employment, poverty, isolation, confusion, homelessness, crime, and mental health challenges as a result.

-We also want you to understand DLD.
-You are sure to know several people with it.
+While many people have never heard of DLD, we are all likely to know several people with it.
 You have probably understood their situations in terms such as: struggled at school, slow to learn, a quiet guy, he can’t remember things well, man of few words, doesn’t listen.
 DLD may include all these characteristics.
 Assessing for DLD helps us accurately fit these experiences into a learning profile and show us the support responses we should make.

 Here’s a scenario to help you feel something of what DLD might be like.